-5. Conferences and Meetings: The ATE program supports a small number of conferences, meetings, and special projects that lead to a better understanding of issues in advanced technological education.
+Conferences and Meetings: In addition to the tracks described above, the ATE program supports a small number of conferences, meetings, and special projects that lead to a better understanding of issues in advanced technological education.
 These efforts must be related to the mission of the ATE program.
+Discussion with a program officer is strongly encouraged prior to submitting a proposal, and these proposals may be submitted outside of the regular submission dates for the program, but the proposers should plan on at least a 10-month lead time to allow for review and processing of the proposal.

 Budgets for conferences and meetings are expected to be consistent with the duration of the event, and the number of participants, but the cost will normally not exceed a total of \$250,000.
-It is expected that the conferences and meetings will be outcome based, and that the final report should contain a statement of the impacts of the event.
+It is expected that conferences and meetings will be outcome-based, and the final report will contain a statement of the impacts of the event.
 Proceedings of the conference are expected to be published and widely disseminated.
-Proposals for conferences and meetings may be submitted at any time during the year, but the proposers should plan on at least a 10 month lead time to allow for review and processing of the proposal.
-A prospective PI is encouraged to contact an ATE program officer to discuss the conference or meeting prior to submitting a proposal.
 The "Conference" proposal type should be selected in Research.gov or Grants.gov.
 Additional information about the preparation of conference proposals is available in Chapter II of the PAPPG.